ZacharyGeurts/AMOURANTHRTX/README.md

 - **Why AMOURANTH?** They said they were hiring so I figured I would try to bring in a customer.
 I would be taking a 1 to their 2 parts as far as distribution ratio.
-If you use the product you agree to 3 cents on the dollar or 3%.
-Not above.
-If they do not like my using their brand, they can come to Michigan and stream the firing.
+If they do not like my using their brand, they can come to Michigan and stream the firing. https://www.twitch.tv/AMOURANTH
-And if you wear a pirate hat and want to cut me out, consider subbing or gifting a sub on twitch.
-Show up at my door with a suitcase?
-Send me an email?
-The bed is clean and I usually fall asleep on the couch.
-Expect Asmongold but more social issues.
-https://www.twitch.tv/AMOURANTH
 I plan fireworks before 4th of July.